Setting up Super Simple Box Office

 Hold details

-Hold Name – for example: Company Comps
+Hold Name – for example: Press

 Hold Access – Select who can access the hold (Season / Festival Manager, Venue Manager, Event Manager / Artist)